 Once the plugin is active on your website and you’ve connected Google Analytics, go to Insights » Settings » Engagement and then navigate to Link Attribution.

-After that, click the option for Enable Enhanced Link Attribution and Enable Anchor Tracking.
+Click the option to turn on Enable Enhanced Link Attribution and Enable Anchor Tracking.

-Don’t forget to select the Save Changes button.
+Don’t forget to select the Save Changes button at the top.

-How to View Anchor Links Tracking Data in Google Analytics
+Step 3: How to View Anchor Link Tracking Data in Google Analytics